Skip to main content

 They shared a silent glare.
 They were ready for the war.

 The palace Vaidya was called for in the tents of Kurukshetra.
-The war was about to begin and the parties of either side were setting up camp at the fields.
+The war was about to begin, and the parties of either side were setting up camp in the fields.
 The warriors had moved there.
 The Pandavas were settled in their tents with their family.
-The Princess of Matsya, wife of a Maharathi was reportedly ill.
+The Princess of Matsya, wife of a Maharathi, was reportedly ill.
 Her mothers - in - law was in the tent attending to her as she lay unconscious.
 The Pandavas and her husband waited outside.

 " You can go in now, her consciousness is back."